-Veax Labs Launches Public Testnet for Its Advanced NEAR-Based DEX
+Veax Labs Launches Public Testnet For Its Advanced NEAR-Based DEX

-Veax Labs is excited to announce that it has officially launched the public testnet for its advanced NEAR Protocol based decentralized exchange (DEX).

-/EIN News/ -- SCHWARZENBACH, Switzerland, Jan.
-31, 2023 (GLOBE NEWSWIRE) -- Veax Labs is excited to announce that it has officially launched the public testnet for its advanced NEAR Protocol based decentralized exchange (DEX).
+SCHWARZENBACH, SWITZERLAND, January 31, 2023 /EINPresswire.com/ -- Veax Labs is excited to announce that it has officially launched the public testnet for its advanced NEAR Protocol based decentralized exchange (DEX).
 The platform, which seamlessly bridges features commonly found in the traditional finance (TradFi) market with decentralized infrastructure, hopes to bring a fresh value proposition to the DEX market.

 The Veax platform offers a wide range of features including advanced liquidity management, adaptable exchange pools, true margin and derivatives trading, a seamless orderbook UX and more.
 The company recently published an in-depth article covering its unique concentrated liquidity offering which enables an increase in capital efficiency, leading to capital optimization for liquidity providers that maximizes returns over time.